 The UCCMS acknowledges that sport-specific differences exist with respect to such aspects as acceptable levels of touch, physical contact, and aggression during training or competition.

 However, as the UCCMS does not address rules of the game, any relevant sport-specific differences will be considered during an investigative or disciplinary review process.

-This Section highlights that the UCCMS needs to be read and administered in context by accounting for considerations which may be unique to a specific sport, and certain sport environments.
-These considerations may impact the assessment of reasonable expectations, and the role and function of different categories of Participants.
+This Section highlights the idea that the UCCMS oughtneeds to be read and administered in context by accounting for considerations which aremay be unique to a specific sport, and certain sport environments.
+These considerations can raise important nuances regardingmay impact the assessment of reasonable expectations, and the role and function of different categories of Participants.
 For example, certain Participants may be subject to specific obligations under separate professional standards/codes of conduct which co-exist with the UCCMS.
 In applicable circumstances, these obligations may be considered in assessing how the UCCMS ought to be applied.